Test in production without watermarks.

 End Namespace

-In the above code first, we are importing the IronPDF namespace into the project.
-Then we are creating a new object for HtmlToPdf
+namespace to the project.
+Then we create a new object for HtmlToPdf

 With this, we can create any number of .NET reporting tools.
 Below are the output-generated reports from the above code.

-To learn more about the IronPDF code refer to How to Create PDFs using HTML.
+To learn more about the IronPDF code, refer to How to Create PDFs using HTML.

 Conclusively, IronPDF is a robust and adaptable .NET reporting tool that provides developers with all the solutions they need to create, view, and design reports inside their applications.
 IronPDF is the preferred option for .NET developers looking to improve their reporting capabilities because of its smooth integration, cutting-edge features, and compatibility with SQL Server.